-Thankfully, if you just want a quick image, if you set the Focus to ‘Full Auto’ and easy-to-use ‘Background Blurring’ option will appear, allowing you to slide the amount up and down without having to focus the shot and tweak the aperture.
+Thankfully, if you just want a quick image, set the Focus to ‘Full Auto’ and an easy-to-use ‘Background Blurring’ option will appear, allowing you to increase or decrease the amount of blur without having to re-focus the shot and tweak aperture.

 A camera shutter controls how much light is allowed into the camera sensor.
 If the shutter is left open for a long time, more light is let in, and vice versa.

 The Shutter Speed number is the length of time the shutter is left open for, so 1/100s is one one-hundredth of a second, and 1/1000s is one one-thousandth of a second.
 1/100s is a bigger unit of time than 1/1000s, so will allow more light to pass to the camera sensor.

 In real life, you’d balance Shutter Speed with Aperture to obtain the perfect overall exposure, but Gran Turismo 7 compensates for this automatically, making things much easier for players to capture awesome images.